alexdmoss/distroless-python/README.md

 ## Available Versions

-This repo now only publishes Python 3.11, 3.12 and 3.13 images based on Debian 12 (bookworm).
-Whilst images for 3.9 and 3.10 do exist, they were last published on 24/11/2023 and will miss important security fixes - maintaining the tests for Bullseye was getting troublesome.
+This repo now only publishes Python 3.12 and 3.13 images based on Debian 12 (bookworm).
+Tags existed for 3.9, 3.10 and 3.11 but are no longer actively maintained due to missing important security fixes.

 ---